Zari44/Caffeinated-Odyssey/README.md

 2. Activate venv if not activated: `. ~/.virtualenvs/coffee/bin/activate`
 3. Install requirements listed in the repo: `pip install -r ./app/requirements_dev.txt`

+### Run server locally

+In order to run server locally:

+1. Ensure that [Docker is installed](https://docs.docker.com/engine/install/) on your system
+2. Navigate to the repository's root directory and execute: `docker compose up --build`
+3. Once the containers are up, the server will be accessible at localhost:80

 Then you would be able to run the customer and barista scripts:
 - `BASE_SERVER_URL=<SERVER_URL> python ./app/client/customer_simulation.py`
 - `BASE_SERVER_URL=<SERVER_URL> python ./app/client/barista_simulation.py`